 The study of language in relation to society, including social and regional dialects, bilingualism and language contact, speech communities, the ethnography of language, and applications such as language policy and planning.
+P: graduate status

 Health & Wellness Management (HWM)

 HWM 700.
 Contemporary Health and Wellness Perspectives.
 3 Credits.